Lemonada Media: After 1954

 In 1954, the Supreme Court ruled in the case of Brown v Board of Education that the segregation of white and Black students was unconstitutional.
 The After 1954 podcast, hosted by Aimée Eubanks Davis, explores this historic event and its unintended consequence–the firing of approximately 38,000 Black teachers in the Southern states.
 Davis also explores the importance of Black educators as key figures in the lives of Black children.

 Add to Cart

 Add to Cart is co-hosted by journalist SuChin Pak and writer, comedian, and director Kulap Vilaysack.
 Their podcast focuses on shopping and consumerism, exploring trending products and discussing whether those products are worth the cost.

 As Me with Sinéad

 As Me is hosted by teacher, fashion enthusiast, and disability activist Sinéad Burke.
 Burke has also given a TED Talk on design accessibility, and was a guest speaker at the World Economic Forum in Davos.
 Burke has a suite of high-profile guests on her podcast including Victoria Beckham and Jamie Lee Curtis.
 Burke has also made a guest appearance on Lemonada Media's podcast Good Kids.

+Wiser Than Me with Julia-Louis Dreyfus

+Launched in 2023, Wiser Than Me features host Julia Louis-Dreyfus interviewing women older than her on their lived experience and earned wisdom.
+Guests have included Jane Fonda, Carol Burnett, Isabel Allende and Amy Tan.
+The show was named Apple's Best Podcast of the Year in 2023.

+Reception and awards

+Lemonada and its podcasts have received positive reviews in a wide range of press.
+The New York Times describes Lemonada as "a podcast network that creates feel-good stories about feel-bad issues (...)
+Their roster of sweet-tart shows is deeply personal, mission-driven and solution-minded."

+Lemonada has been nominated for more than 15 podcast industry awards, including: